TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.4.F4_statistics/README.md

 # For newly published data, we provide the SAMN accession numbers which are listed in "SAMN_list_newly_published" which can be used to create an "SRR_newly_published" list for use in the command below
 # for f in `cat SRR_newly_published`; do sed -e s/NAME/$f/g run.01a.bowtie2_map_macam.SRRs1.sh >> g.$f.sh; sbatch --mem=32000 --out=mapping.$f.out g.$f.sh; done # for high coverage Amboseli data (excluding data from NCBI SRA BioProject PRJNA295782) and Mikumi data where paired-end reads are labeled as R1 and R2
 rm g*sh
-# below, we'll refer to these individuals by their id (AMB_xxx or MIK_xxx) so rename these mapped files. for example,
+# below, we'll refer to these individuals by their id (AMB_xxx or MIK_xxx, see new_list) so rename these mapped files. for example,
 mv mapped.SRRxxx.bam mapped.AMB_xxx.bam

 # Map previously published data available on NCBI